metacall/gsoc-2023/submissions/creatoon.md

 ### 3. Other Works
-So till the end of GSOC 2023, I managed to make more than 17 commits and more than 5500 lines of code, Not only I contributed to this project, My work does'nt end here and I will be contributing and maintaining this repository completely till the end, I also contributed to other projects like ```Metacall Deploy``` & ```Metacall Protocol```, I was considered as one of the most autonomous dev of metacall, I always believed only code contributions are not only the way to support open source communities thats why I tried to collaborate with others and arranged meetups and tech talks for metacall.
+So till the end of GSOC 2023, I managed to make more than 17 commits and more than 5500 lines of code, not only I contributed to this project, my work doesn't end here and I will be contributing and maintaining this repository completely till the end, I also contributed to other projects like ```Metacall Deploy``` & ```Metacall Protocol```, I was considered as one of the most autonomous devs of Metacall, I always believed only code contributions are not only the way to support open source communities that's why I tried to collaborate with others and arranged meetups and tech talks for metacall.

 ## Conclusion